SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/specifying-number-allocation.md

 4. Check **Unique** if you want the counter values in the **Number**. field to be unique.
 Useful when SuperOffice CRM users allocate values themselves.

-5. Check **Allow blank** if you want an empty counter field to be a permitted value.
+5. Check **Allow blank** to permit empty counter fields.
 Useful when the counter values must be unique.
 If **Allow blank** is checked, this means that the requirement for unique values does not apply to empty fields.

 6. Check **Read only** if you do not want SuperOffice CRM users to type values into the **Number** field themselves.

-7. Check **Allocate** if you want to use the automatic counter function, so that the system enters values in the **Number** field for you.
+7. Check **Allocate** to use the automatic counter function, so that the system enters values in the **Number** field for you.

 8. The **Next number** field displays the next number to be used.
 You can change this value if required.